yuhanguyen/Website-traffic-analysis/README.md

 This project uses Google BigQuery SQL platform to explore ecommerce dataset from Google Analytics to:

-✔️ Analyze the traffic of the ecommerce website
+✔️ Analyze the traffic of the ecommerce website.

 ✔️ Identify the behavior in customers who visit the website.

 👤 Who is this project for?

 ✔️ Data analysts & business analysts

 ✔️ Decision-makers & stakeholders

 ## II.
 Requirement